bob28/Projects-At-School/Blockchain-Masters/README.md

 6) Each block is also being signed with the user's private and public keys to ensure that the data is accurate.
 7) The user also has the option to check the validity of the blockchain which makes sure that the each block is linked correctly and previous hash values relate to the previous block to ensure tha the chain has not been tampered with.
 8) The user can also get information for a single block on the blockchain.
 Of course, the contents that were added to the block are hashed, but the user can ensure that the new information has been added successfully.

-There are 9 files in this directory.
-8 of these are html files which allows the users to interact with the app.
-The main.py file contains the source code of the blockchain network and Flask routes.